mvcss/mvcss.github.com/source/foundation/tools.md

 Tools are presentational utility classes for usage directly in the markup itself.
 They're helpful when you need a specific style in a unique context, but can't justify creating (and naming) a new module or modifier to achieve the desired effect.

-For example, the paragraph element inside of the following `card` Component needs its `margin-bottom` flattened, so we can easily apply a Tool class of `mbf`.
+For example, the paragraph element inside of the following `card` Component needs its `margin-bottom` made flush, so we can easily apply a Tool class of `mbf`.

 ```html
 <div class="card">